DEC 6, 2021 - JAN 31, 2022

-The scholarships, awarded by ICMA, cover the $16,100 tuition fee.
+The scholarships, awarded by ICMA, cover the $16,900 tuition fee.
 The scholarship recipient will need to cover their own travel expenses.
+Recipients may participate in the June 6-24 or July 11-29 class.

-Through the generosity of ICMA Strategic Partners, The Ferguson Group and eCIVIS, ICMA is able to once again offer two full-scholarships (travel not included) to ICMA members.
-We thank both sponsors for their continued support of this program.
+ICMA is able to once again offer two full-scholarships (travel not included) to ICMA members.

 - At least three years of membership in ICMA.